Doing things with residents, not to them

 We believe that, if we do this, residents themselves can often change things for the better, and do it faster than anyone else.

 We know we’ll succeed if we bring people together and work with them to tackle what holds us back.
 That includes supporting people so everyone has a fair chance to be heard and to take part.

-Click above to search for new consultations and check previous consultation results or visit our consultations webpage.
+Search for new consultations and check previous consultation results or visit our consultations web page.

 Comment on latest news, events and issues